laistdomiciano/webeet/decisions.md

 # Additional Features:
-- requirements.txt
+- requirements.txt: makes it easy to replicate the same environment
-- Swagger:
+- Swagger: allows users to easily explore and test the API
-- Added pre-commit confiuration
+- Added pre-commit confiuration: prevent broken code of being commited

 # Further ideas for improvement (if I had more time):